Go to the Nature Institute’s home page

 Through changes in the habitual use of words, certain things in the natural philosophy of Aristotle had now acquired a coarsened meaning or were actually misunderstood.
 It may not be easy to say why such a thing should have happened, but men unconsciously betray the fact that a certain Aristotelian thesis simply has no meaning for them any longer — they just cannot think of the stars and heavenly bodies as things without weight even when the book tells them to do so.
 Francis Bacon seems unable to say anything except that it is obvious that these heavenly bodies have weight, like any other kind of matter which we meet in our experience.

 Butterfield adds that there was, during this period, “an intellectual transition which involves somewhere or other a change in men’s feeling for matter” (Butterfield 1957, pp. 130-31).
-Sometimes, as other historians have noticed, certain thoughts just seem to be “in the air”.
+Sometimes, as other historians have noticed, certain ways of thinking just seem to be “in the air”.
 For whatever reason, their time has come.

 Barfield suggests that even the history of ideas, when looked at closely, can reveal “forces at work beneath the threshold of argument”.
 Using the linguist’s term “Aryan” in something like the modern sense of “Indo-European”, he notes that “the comparatively sudden appearance, after millennia of static civilizations of the oriental type, of the people or the impulse which eventually flowered in the cultures of the Aryan nations can hardly have been due to the impact of notion on notion.
 And the same is true of the abrupt emergence at a certain point in history of vociferously speculative thought among the Greeks”.